 Here are some additional guidelines to further help us:

 Please complete your Medical Forms by April 15th.
-No camper will be allowed to depart for camp unless we have received his or her Medical Forms.
+No camper will be allowed to arrive at camp unless we have received his or her medical forms.
 Please make your appointments now so that you can complete the forms by April 15th.
 New York State requires a full listing of up-to-date physician-documented immunizations (including current tetanus).

-Camper Health-Care Recommendations by Licensed Medical Personnel; needs to be completed by your family physician.
-If your physician as their own certificate, this will be acceptable provided the camper had their physical within the last year.
-Please find the Camper Health Care Recommendation Form here.
+Camper Health-Care Form: This needs to be downloaded from the Parent Dashboard. , printed and completed by your family physician.
+If your physician has their own printout from their office, this will be acceptable provided the camper had their physical within the last year.

 Medical History: Each camper’s medical history is reviewed carefully by our Medical Staff prior to the start of camp.
 Please keep in mind that the more we know about your child’s health history, the better care we can take of him or her.
 Please advise us of any injury, illness or communicable disease your child has experienced within three weeks of arrival at camp.